Regulators to review bank capital rules "labyrinth"

 "This will include other, more complex, hypothetical test portfolios, with the aim of helping the committee to deepen its analysis of the variation in risk measurement of trading books across banks," the committee said in a statement.

-A sizeable portion of the differences were due to some national supervisors being tougher and limiting modeling options.
+A sizeable portion of the differences were due to some national supervisors being tougher and limiting modelling options.

 Basel said the way banks set in-house models lay behind some of the variations in risk weightings uncovered by its study.